It’s only the most important homeschool document you’ll ever create! No pressure.

 - Remember that the transcript is only one part of the application!

-Home School Legal Defense Association has a wonderful section about transcripts on their website.
-Some of it is public, and some requires a membership, but it’s really my favorite trusted site to get solid help.
+- Home School Legal Defense Association has a wonderful section about transcripts on their website.
+Some of it is public, and some requires a membership, but you can also purchase a transcript template from their site.
 HSLDA Transcript Resource Page

 GPA Calculation Tools